nikothomas/ctdfjorder/README.md

 # CTDFjorder

-ctdfjorder is a Python package for processing and analyzing CTD (Conductivity, Temperature, Depth) data.
+CTDFjorder is a Python package for processing and analyzing CTD (Conductivity, Temperature, Depth) data.
 Documentation: [Read the docs](https://nikothomas.github.io/ctdfjorder/)

 ## Features